Prabhjot-Singh-2004/Palo-Alto-Case-Study/README.md

 Yes — used AI assistants extensively for code generation, debugging, and architectural decisions.

 **How did you verify the suggestions?**
-- Tested every API endpoint with `curl` before wiring to the frontend
 - Verified MongoDB documents manually using Node.js scripts
 - Checked Gemini API responses directly before integrating into routes
 - Built the frontend incrementally, testing each page after creation